thoughtspot/thoughtspot.github.io/_error-codes/error-codes-reference.md

 ---
 title: [Error code reference]
-keywords: tbd
+keywords: error code, error message
-summary: "List of error codes and messages."
+summary: "This is the list of ThoughtSpot error codes and messages."
 toc: false
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-This section lists error codes that can appear in ThoughtSpot, with summary information and actions to take.
+This topic lists error codes that can appear in ThoughtSpot, with summary information and what actions you can take.
-Error codes and messages are shown in ThoughtSpot when something goes wrong.
-These messages can appear in the application and in logs.
+Error codes and messages appear in ThoughtSpot when something goes wrong, either in the application or in logs.

 When you see an error code, you will also see a message with a brief summary of what has happened.
 If there is a remediation action you can take, it will be listed in this references.
 If there is no action listed, please contact ThoughtSpot Support.